matthieubulte/matthieubulte.github.io/_posts/2015-08-02-event-handling.markdown

 Now of course, this approach is not perfect shows to be less usable in bigger systems for the following reasons:

-+ In the last event based system I've worked on, we had more than 500 hundred events.
++ In the last event based system I've worked on, we had more than 500 events.
 No need to say that having this in one big data type is not practical.
 Solutions exist to this problem - like having a tree of sum types in which the nodes represent parts of the application and leaves represent concrete events - but these solutions are not easy to put in place, use or maintain.